elves/elvish.io/src/ref/lang.md

 ~> foo = bar
 ```

-You can assign multiple values to multiple variables simultaneously:
+You can assign multiple values to multiple variables simultaneously, simply by writing several variable names (separated by inline whitespaces) on the left-hand side, and several values on the right-hand side:

 ```elvish
 ~> x y = 3 4
 ```

-## Using
+## Use: Simple Use

-When referencing a variable, add a `$` before its name:
+When using the value of a variable, add a `$` before its name:

 ```elvish
 ~> foo = bar